alex700/semverex/README.md

 * [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)

 ## Examples and edge cases
-The library accepts extended [semver](https://semver.org/) extended with additional use cases.
+The library accepts [semver](https://semver.org/) extended with additional use cases.
 Please see the tests for more information.

 ```
 npm run test